FuckingNode/fuckingnode.github.io/docs/manual/index.md

 - `--update` updates dependencies
 - `--commit` commits changes made by us (e.g. changes to your lockfile because of updating)

-Each flag can be invoked with the 1st letter for faster typing (`-l` = `--lint`, `-p` = `--pretty`...)
+Each flag can be invoked with its 1st letter for faster typing (`-l` = `--lint`, `-p` = `--pretty`...).

 As outlined [before](#step-2) cleaning is global.
-When running with `--lint` all your projects will be automatically linted (unless overridden, as said), greatly increasing your productivity.
+When running with `--lint` all your projects will be automatically linted (unless overridden via an [`fknode.yaml` file](fknode-yaml.md)), greatly increasing your productivity.

-Behavior itself can also be overridden, in case you use a different linter than ESLint, or a different prettifier than Prettier.
-All flags support their custom configuration.
+Behavior itself can also be overridden via an `fknode.yaml` file, in case you'd like to use a different linter than ESLint, or a different prettifier than Prettier.

-There are two exceptions to the "global cleaning" rule mentioned earlier:
+Note `--destroy` and `--commit` _are_ effected by the global cleaning rule, however they won't run by default as they require configuration via an `fknode.yaml` file:

-- `--destroy` requires per-project configuration via `fknode.yaml` (you shall specify what you want to be removed).
+- `--destroy` requires you to specify what you want to be removed.
 We don't have "default" directories to auto-remove like `dist/`, to avoid removing something you _might_ need.
-- `--commit` requires per-project configuration via `fknode.yaml`.
+- `--commit` requires you to specify permission to run.
 Making a commit is a sensible action, as we could potentially commit something you did _not_ intend to commit yet.
-Committing requires explicit allowance from you, and additional safety checks are performed as outlined [here](../manual/usage.md#committing-your-code-commit).
+Hence, committing requires explicit allowance from you, and additional safety checks are performed as outlined [here](../manual/usage.md#committing-your-code-commit).

 ---